josevnz/Streamlit/MONITORING.md

 This article will cover the following topics, if you need a gentle introduction (you can check my [previous piece about Streamlit](INTRODUCTION.md)):

-* How to quickly set up a [Prometheus](https://prometheus.io/docs/introduction/overview/) [node exporter](https://prometheus.io/docs/guides/node-exporter/) and a scrapper to collect metrics about your system, using an Ansible playbook.
+* How to quickly set up a [Prometheus](https://prometheus.io/docs/introduction/overview/) [node exporter](https://prometheus.io/docs/guides/node-exporter/) and a scraper to collect metrics about your system, using an Ansible playbook.
-* How to connect to the Prometheus scrapper to get metrics and display them in real time using Streamlit
+* How to connect to the Prometheus scraper to get metrics and display them in real time using Streamlit

 You will need the following to complete the tutorial
-* Elevated permissions to install Prometheus node-exporter and the scrapper
+* Elevated permissions to install Prometheus node-exporter and the scraper
 * Some experience with Python programming
 * Curiosity!